alnemari-m/elephant/README.md

-# Citation Mind
+# 🐘 Elephant

-A command-line tool to track, analyze, and boost your scientific citations across multiple platforms.
+**Never forget your citations.** A command-line tool to track, analyze, and boost your scientific citations across multiple platforms.

 ## Features